bolducp/My-Think-Python-Solutions/README.md

 # My-Think-Python-Solutions

 These are my attempts at solutions to the exercises in Allen Downey's free online textbook, Think Python.
+(Found at: http://www.greenteapress.com/thinkpython/)

 They are organized by chapter.
 Each file is titled by the chapter number.section number.exercise number.
 So, for example, 6.04.03.py is my solution for Chapter 6, Section 4, Exercise number 3.